surajkr1/CSCT/docs/secretariat/SCF.md

 ### Aditya Sharma
 * Aditya is a highly talented member, who has played a vital role in advancment of CSCT.
 * Under his tenure:
-    * He helped in the establishment of several committess
+    * He helped in the establishment of several committees
     * Drafted the rules for creation of committees
 ## Role
-The Secreatary Committee Formation of the CSCT is the administrative head for member selection as well as committe approval.
-In order of precedence, the post of Secreatary Committee Formation is of the rank, *[PLEASE TELL]*.
+The Secreatary Committee Formation of the CSCT is the recrutive head for member selection as well as committe approval.
+In order of precedence, the post of Secreatary Committee Formation is of the rank, Cooperative Secreatary.

 ## Duties
 * Selecting members for the think tank